 DOES NOT INCLUDE long-term therapy or treatment, or being put on a waiting list for services.

-4. Use of tribal, Indian community service agency, and/or ICWA program resources.
+4. Inclusion of tribal, Indian community service agency, and/or ICWA program staff as part of action steps on the safety plan.

-- Use of tribal family services from the child's/caregiver's tribe or a tribal consortium;
+- Tribal family services from the child’s/caregiver’s tribe or a tribal consortium

-- Title VII Indian education programs, which may not be affiliated with a tribe; and
+- Title VII Indian education programs, which may not be affiliated with a tribe

-- A county-based dedicated Indian specialist or service unit.
+- A county-based dedicated Indian specialist or service unit staff

 5. Have the caregiver appropriately protect the victim from the alleged perpetrator.